-means any Physician, Hospital or ancillary provider who does not have an agreement with the USC EPO Plus Plan to participate as a Network Provider with the Plan.
+means any Physician, Hospital or ancillary provider who does not have an agreement with the USC Trojan Care EPO Plan to participate as a Network Provider with the Plan.
+Examples of Non-Network Providers include, but are not limited to, UCLA Health hospitals, their physicians and any of its affiliates, Cedars Sinai Medical Center, their physicians and any of its affiliates, and City of Hope-Duarte.